Ceramide-1-Phosphate

 2. Function

-It is now known that ceramide-1-phosphate possesses many biological functions, some of which are confined to specific cell types and are very different from those of other sphingolipid metabolites.
-In contrast to sphingosine-1-phosphate it is not secreted as such by specific transporters in intact cells, although it is released by leaky or damaged cells and it is present in exosomes exported into plasma, so it is able to interact with sites at the plasma membrane of other cells.
+It is now known that ceramide-1-phosphate serves many different purposes, some of which are confined to certain cell types and are very different from those of other sphingolipid metabolites.
+In contrast to sphingosine-1-phosphate it is not secreted as such by transporters in intact cells, although it is released by leaky or damaged cells and it is present in exosomes exported into plasma, so it is able to interact with sites at the plasma membrane of other cells.
 Its physical properties determine that it is fusogenic and increases the fusibility of vesicle membranes, but it is not believed to participate in raft formation in membranes.

-Since ceramide-1-phosphate and ceramide are antagonistic, as discussed below, a correct balance between the concentrations of the two metabolites is essential for cell and tissue homeostasis as are the relative concentrations of sphingosine-1-phosphate and long-chain bases, since all are mutually convertible as part of the 'sphingolipid rheostat' (discussed further in relation to ceramides and sphingosine-1-phosphate).
-A consequence of distortion to this balance in any direction may be metabolic dysfunction or disease, as the enzymes involved in synthesis and catabolism must be coordinated efficiently to ensure that cells function normally.
+Since ceramide-1-phosphate and ceramide are antagonistic, as discussed below, a correct balance between the concentrations of the two metabolites is crucial for cell and tissue homeostasis as are the relative concentrations of sphingosine-1-phosphate and long-chain bases, since all are mutually convertible as part of the 'sphingolipid rheostat' (discussed further in relation to ceramides and sphingosine-1-phosphate).
+A consequence of distortion to this balance in any direction may be metabolic dysfunction or disease, as the enzymes for synthesis and catabolism must be coordinated efficiently to ensure that cells operate normally.

 Ceramide-1-phosphate is a regulator of cell growth and survival and stimulates DNA synthesis and cell division in rat fibroblasts.
 Like sphingosine-1-phosphate, it is a potent inhibitor of apoptosis and a promoter of cell survival, and in macrophages, ceramide‑1-phosphate blocks apoptosis through inhibition of the enzyme acid sphingomyelinase, which generates the pro-apoptotic molecule ceramide.
 It also inhibits serine palmitoyltransferase, the main regulatory enzyme in the biosynthesis of long-chain bases and thence of ceramides.
 By inhibiting caspases and preventing DNA fragmentation in macrophages, it prevents apoptosis.
 Ceramide-1-phosphate in plasma is believed to have a role in the recruitment of stem/progenitor cells to damaged organs and may promote their vascularization with the potential to be used in regenerative medicine.
 Ceramides inhibit cell proliferation stimulated by this means by up-regulation of the lipid phosphate phosphatase that leads to dephosphorylation of ceramide-1-phosphate.

-Ceramide-1-phosphate is a mediator of inflammation by stimulating the release of arachidonic acid through activation of the specific cytosolic phospholipase A2α (cPLA2α), which is the initial rate-limiting enzyme in the production of the inflammatory prostaglandins and leukotrienes via the release of arachidonic acid.
-Ceramide-1-phosphate activates this enzyme by binding with it via a Ca2+-dependent phospholipid binding domain, as opposed to indirectly via a receptor mechanism; the effect is to translocate the enzyme from the cytosolic compartment to the intracellular membranes where phospholipid substrates for eicosanoid production such as phosphatidylcholine are located.
+Ceramide-1-phosphate is a mediator of inflammation by stimulating the release of arachidonic acid through activation of the cytosolic phospholipase A2α (cPLA2α), which is the initial rate-limiting enzyme in the production of the inflammatory prostaglandins and leukotrienes via the release of arachidonic acid.
+For this purpose, it binds to a Ca2+-dependent phospholipid binding domain, as opposed to indirectly via a receptor mechanism; the effect is to translocate the enzyme from the cytosolic compartment to the intracellular membranes where phospholipid substrates for eicosanoid production such as phosphatidylcholine are located.
 There is evidence that ceramide kinase and phospholipase A2 are closely linked within the same membranes, mainly the trans-Golgi network, following recruitment of the latter enzyme from the cytosol.
 As an example, by blocking the receptor for 5-oxo-eicosatetraenoic acid (5-oxo-ETE), ceramide-1-phosphate promotes the inflammatory phase of wound repair and inhibits the proliferation and remodelling steps.
 As the transport protein CPTP transfers ceramide-1-phosphate between membranes, it makes a contribution to the regulation of eicosanoid production.
-There may be synergy with sphingosine-1-phosphate, which induces up-regulation of the enzyme cyclooxygenase-2 (COX-2).
+There may be synergy with sphingosine-1-phosphate, which induces up-regulation of the enzyme cyclooxygenase-2 (COX‑2).

 There is some evidence that ceramide-1-phosphate binds to and activates a plasma membrane receptor that is different from the receptors for sphingosine-1-phosphate, but this has not been fully characterized.
 As sphingosine-1-phosphate functions mainly via G-protein-coupled receptors, this is now believed to be true also for ceramide-1-phosphate, e.g., in macrophage migration, although the latter can act by binding directly to its target molecules such as phospholipase A2 (see above).
 A direct interaction with a receptor at the cell surface may not always occur, and although ceramide-1-phosphate added exogenously induces cellular responses in vitro, it is believed that some of these effects are a result of ceramide generated on the plasma membrane via hydrolysis of ceramide-1-phosphate.
 There are apparently contradictory effects during adipogenesis in that although ceramide kinase is upregulated during differentiation of pre-adipocytes into mature adipocytes, exogenous ceramide-1-phosphate reduces adipogenesis by acting through a putative Gi protein-coupled receptor.
 CERK may regulate the biogenesis of lipid droplets, and in relation to obesity, experiments with animal models have shown that deletion of this enzyme suppresses the inflammatory cytokines associated with high-fat diets and returns insulin signalling to normal.